 Becoming an ECHO Partner for MD Anderson programs

 Follow these steps to become a member:

 - Find a program you would like to participate in

-- Contact the program coordinators or Melissa Lopez to receive the meeting invitations and information about the ECHO clinics
+- Contact the program coordinators or Melissa Lopez and/or Andrea Antwi to receive the meeting invitations and information about the ECHO clinics

 - Set up the free videoconferencing software (Zoom) and any required hardware that is needed for participation